-You need to be aware of how you can identify them and prevent them.
+You need to be aware of how you can identify them and prevent them (which you can easily demonstrate after taking a cybersecurity course).
 You need to have that confidence when you work from home whilst being updated with the COVID19 information from the right sources.

 This is important because your one click can help hackers steal all your vital information, which includes your business or work data as well.

 Let’s break down the issue and find possible solutions to help prevent you from falling into this trap.